jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 13 - Mobile Ad-hoc Networks.md

 - Each RREQ is uniquely identified by the source's ID and a sequence number.
 - Intermediate nodes keep track of which neighbour node the RREQ came from, in order to establish a valid reverse path.

-When a route is found, the destination or intermediate node sends (over unicast) a route reply (*RREP*) back to the neighbour
+When a route is found, the destination or intermediate node sends (over unicast) a route reply (*RREP*) back to the neighbour that gave it the RREQ request.
+Intermediate nodes set up routing information based on the nodes from which they receive the RREP packet.
+These routes contain timers, and will expire if left unused.

+Route maintenance is achieved differently depending on the change.
+If a source node moves, a new RREQ is sent to the destination node.
+If an intermediate node moves, its upstream neighbour propagates a link failure notification message to the source node, so that the source node can then send a new RREQ packet to find a new valid route.

+Additionally, "Hello" messages are used to inform nodes of their neighbours.
+This can be used to ensure the link is kept alive, and can contain information about a node's neighbours to give information about the network topology.

+##### DSR (Dynamic Source Routing)
+This is similar to AODV, but the entire route is maintained within the packet header.
+Intermediate nodes do not need to keep the routing information to route packets, and no periodic route advertisements are needed.

+Intermediate nodes that propagate a "route request" append their ID to the "route record" in the packet header.
+When the packet reaches its destination (or a node with a valid cached route to it), a "route reply" is returned:
+- If the route reply is from the destination node, send the "route record" in the route reply.